format_list_bulleted Topic Overview

 Workflow: Advance Transaction Processing

-The following graphic shows the stages of ERS transaction processing with associated statuses, who is responsible at that stage, and how aging is applied.
+The following graphic shows the stages of processing advances, who is responsible at that stage, the statuses in the system, and how aging is calculated.

-This is done by the transaction preparer when an advance is being applied to a new Expense Report in ERS.
+This is done by the transaction preparer when an advance is being applied to a new expense request in ERS.
 Refer to How To: Request and Clear an Advance.

 This is done by the approver when the status is Pending Approval.

-This is done by the Business Expense Processor (on the Business Expense Team) when the status is Pending Audit Review.
+This is done by the Business Expense team when the status is Pending Audit Review.

 4. Submit for payment/reimbursement processing